-Project _
+Project

 Implementation Plan (1987)

-Planning agency: International Highway Construction Corporation
+Planning Agency: International Highway Construction Agency

 1. Overview

-Underwater geological survey area
+Seafloor geological survey area

 along the Japan-Korea tunnel route

-2. Survey details
+2. Survey Contents

 3. Survey quantity